RBQ certification: a legal requirement and a quality guarantee for the installation of your wall-mounted heat pump in Quebec

 -

-We ensure complete traceability of the HVAC installation, which is useful for property resale or future claims.
+We ensure complete traceability of the HVAC installation, useful in case of property resale or future claims.

-Installation of a Sharp ZU1 Wall-Mounted Heat Pump in Longueuil: A Model Example
+Installation of a Sharp ZU1 wall-mounted heat pump in Longueuil: the example to follow

-A homeowner in Longueuil recently asked us to install a Sharp ZU1 12,000 BTU heat pump.
-He had previously been denied a grant because his old installation had been done without a license.
+A Longueuil homeowner recently hired us to install a Sharp ZU1 12,000 BTU heat pump.
+He had previously been denied a subsidy because his old installation was done without a license.

 -